shubhamkumawat789/SpaceX_Falcon9_Landing_Success/README.md

 The Class column is what we're trying to predict – everything else is a feature.

 SQL queries help us ask business questions before modeling.

-🔧 Technologies & Libraries Used
+## 🔧 Technologies & Libraries Used
-text
 - Python
 - Pandas & NumPy (data manipulation)
 - Requests (API calls)